 Compared with Furutech FP-TCS31

 The current model Furutech FP-TCS31 with Furutech FI-28R connectors presents what could be considered the reverse of the Gigawatt: very smooth and relaxed and with a very full tonality.
 The Furutech also has an impressively large soundstage and very nicely fluid treble.
-Af first listen these descriptors could read as being equally applicable to the Black Rhodium and in direct comparison most of them do indeed, but with a few important differences.
+Af first listen these descriptors could read as being equally applicable to the Black Rhodium and in direct comparison, most of them do indeed, but with a few important differences.
 The Stream takes the Furutech’s rich and relaxed character and adds more transparency, more refinement, more agility and snappier transients.

 Stream + Bricasti M1 DAC in Main Audio System

 Although the results are pretty clear using the Plato, it is always good to try another setup to rule out misfits or special synergies.
 Thankfully, the listening tests using the Bricasti M1 DAC and the rest of my reference system only go to confirm the results obtained earlier using the Plato.
-In this context the Furutech FP-TCS31 with Furutech FI-28R connectors makes for a less ideal match in terms of speed and dynamics but it arguably provides the richest and most relaxed sound.
-The Black Rhodium Stream by comparison is easily the most refined and most well-balanced of the bunch, providing even better fine detail than the Furutech while retaining fluidity and having considerably better PRAT.
+In this context, the Furutech FP-TCS31 with Furutech FI-28R connectors makes for a less ideal match in terms of speed and dynamics but it arguably provides the richest and most relaxed sound.
+The Black Rhodium Stream, by comparison, is easily the most refined and most well-balanced of the bunch, providing even better fine detail than the Furutech while retaining fluidity and having considerably better PRAT.

 With the Bricasti M1 DAC so far I have preferred the older Furutech Alpha 3 cable with the current FI-28G connectors, as this combines the powerful, sonorous sound of the older Alpha cable with the refined magic of the newer connectors.
-The Stream however counters with strong competition.
+The Stream, however, counters with strong competition.
 It may not be quite as sonorous and powerful in the midbass and lower midrange, but it sounds more transparent and even more refined.
-While I am known to appreciate some extra power in the midbass as it lends a fuller timbre to my planar speakers, another perspective might be that this is actually colouration added where it should not be and I would not disagree.
+While I am known to appreciate some extra power in the midbass as it lends a fuller timbre to my planar speakers, another perspective might be that this is actually coloration added where it should not be and I would not disagree.